bubby932/bitchscript-interpreter/README.md

 * Variables must start with an alphabetic [aA-zZ] character.
 Variable names can contain numbers, but numbers may not be the first character.
 * Variables cannot be set using C-Style `Identifier = Value` syntax, they must be wholly redefined using `let`.
+* Nested conditional statements are not supported, I don't feel like updating the Lexer to support them.

 # Todo List